-Taipei, Taiwan- Selected Southeast Asian cities and transport experts learn about the integration of Ecomobility approach and intelligent technologies to make mobility greener, smarter and more seamless during the recently concluded International Smart and Sustainable Transport Workshop held last April 11 to 13, 2018 in Taipei.
+Taipei, Taiwan- Selected Southeast Asian cities and transport experts learn about the integration of Ecomobility approach and intelligent technologies to make mobility greener, smarter and more seamless during the recently concluded International Smart and Sustainable Transport Workshop held last 11-13 April 2018 in Taipei.

 ICLEI- Local Governments for Sustainability Southeast Asia Secretariat (SEAS) facilitated the participation of selected Southeast Asian cities, academe, and non-government organizations (NGO) representing four countries in the said workshop.
 These included Pasig City, Tarlac City and Quezon City (Philippines); Jakarta and Pekanbaru (Indonesia); Pakse (Lao PDR) and Penang (Malaysia).
 Representatives from the academe and NGO – National Center for Transportation Studies of the University of the Philippines Diliman and the Institute for Transportation and Development Policy (ITDP – Indonesia), respectively – also participated in the workshop.
 Their participation was funded by Ministry of Transportation and Communications (MOTC).
 They were joined by ICLEI SEAS Project Officers, Ms. Pamela Cabacungan, and Ms. Nisa Nidasari.
 Other participants from the region included officials from Thailand and Viet Nam.